cyclejs/old-website/_posts/2015-01-26-model-view-intent.md

 - `intent()` function
   - Purpose: interpret DOM events as user's intended actions
-  - Input: DOM Driver source
+  - Input: DOM source
-  - Output: Action Observables
+  - Output: Action Streams
 - `model()` function
   - Purpose: manage state
-  - Input: Action Observables
+  - Input: Action Streams
-  - Output: `state$` Observable
+  - Output: State Stream
 - `view()` function
   - Purpose: visually represent state from the Model
-  - Input: `state$` Observable
+  - Input: State Stream
-  - Output: Observable of VTree as the DOM Driver sink
+  - Output: Stream of Virtual DOM nodes as the DOM Driver sink

 **Is Model-View-Intent an architecture?** Is this a new architecture?
 If so, how is it different to Model-View-Controller?